Component parts and Assembly

 To replace simply press back in as found, grill nearest to the MAFS.

-I future before fitting I will even put the air line over the new air filter to ensure there are no loose particles, even the smallest piece of debris or paper dust from the filter would I'm sure damage the fine glass reed as it heats up.
+In future and before fitting a new air filter I will put an air line over the entire filter to ensure there are no loose particles, even the smallest piece of debris or paper dust from the filter would I'm sure be enough to damage the fine glass reed as it heats up.

 Cleaning the Reeds